Status substitution and conspicuous consumption

 As noted at the end of \Cref{sec:results}, we consider a set of disconnected `communities'.
 This allows us to isolate the channels identified in \Cref{prop:slutsky}.

 \begin{defn}[Communities network] The network $\widehat{G}$ consists of $N$ strongly connected components,\footnote{A \emph{walk} in $\widehat{G}$ from $j$ to $k$ is a sequence of agents $j, j',...,k',k$ such that $\widehat{G}_{j'k'}>0$ for all $j',k'$ in the sequence.
-A \emph{strongly connected component} is a set of agents such that for all agents $j,k$ in the set, there exists a walk from $j$ to $k$.} with typical component $n$, and where $N$ is sufficiently large.\footnote{Formally, there exists a finite $\Bar{N}$ such that we need $N > \Bar{N}$.
-We provide an exact characterisation at the end of \Cref{appendix:proofs}. } All components contain the same number of agents, and there are an equal number of components of each identity.
+A \emph{strongly connected component} is a set of agents such that for all agents $j,k$ in the set, there exists a walk from $j$ to $k$.} with typical component $n$, and where $N$ is sufficiently large.
+All components contain the same number of agents, and there are an equal number of components of each identity.
 Call each component a \emph{community}. \end{defn}

 Changes in community $n$ will only affect centralities within that community, and will not spill over into other communities.
 This means a change in one community affects other communities only through the impact on average centrality.
 Further, assuming that there are many communities guarantees that a change in community $n$ has a larger impact on the centrality of the agents in that community than it does on the average centrality of all agents.
 In summary, following a change in community $n$, the `own centrality' channel dominates within community $n$, and the `average centrality' channel dominates in all other communities.